Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: JWST APT Observation Templates

-With our proposal fleshed out, we will now return to each observation and fill out the observation specifications in the selected observation template.
+With the proposal fleshed out, you will now return to each observation and fill out the observation specifications in the selected observation template.
 For both the MIRI and NIRCam coronagraphic imaging modes, an observer has control over three primary parameters:

 - coronagraphic mask + filter combination